 Prepping the Kung Pao sauce

 While the cauliflower bakes, make the sauce - which comes together in just 5 minutes on the stovetop.
-Its simple, yet full of incredible complex flavours.
+It's simple, yet full of incredibly complex flavors.

-- Heat the peanut oil in a saucepan, add the red chillies, crushed black peppercorns and chilli flakes.
+- Heat the peanut oil in a saucepan, and add the red chilies, crushed black peppercorns, and chili flakes.

-If you have Sichuan peppercorns, use those and please omit the black peppercorns and red chilli flakes.
+If you have Sichuan peppercorns, use those and please omit the black peppercorns and red chili flakes.

 - Add in the nuts, minced garlic, and ginger.
 I used cashews here, but you can use peanuts too!